 How Component Speakers Work

 Component speakers, sold as a set of multiple units, are installed at different locations throughout a vehicle, each producing its own range of sounds to provide a concert-esque quality to your music.
-There are many who, in fact, consider the mighty subwoofer part of a component speaker package, as these subs normally sit in an enclosure of their own (typically in the rear of a vehicle), powered by a standalone power amplifier (or multiple amps).
+There are many who, in fact, consider the mighty subwoofer part of a component speaker package, as these subs normally sit in an enclosure of their own (typically in the rear of a vehicle), powered by a standalone power amplifier, or even multiple amps.

 Advantages and Disadvantages of Component Speakers